isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 # Install the Mobile SDK

-In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your Launch property's Development environment.
+In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your Experience Platform Launch property's Development environment.

 ## Prerequisites